aliellis/unaccountable/README.md

 OAuth nonsense TBC

-Copy the sample config file below, and place it in the root folder, or run unaccountable.py and type 'configure'
+Copy the sample config file below, and place it in the root folder, or run `python unaccountable.py` and type 'configure'

 *config.yml*
 ```